oschrenk/notes/netherlands.md

 # Netherlands #

-The University of Amsterdam has a very comphrehensive guide for moving to and living in the [Netherlands](http://www.uva.nl/en/about-the-uva/working-at-the-uva/practical-information)
+The University of Amsterdam has a very comprehensive guide for moving to and living in the [Netherlands](http://www.uva.nl/en/about-the-uva/working-at-the-uva/practical-information)

 - [Official Dutch Immigration Welcome page](http://www.newtoholland.nl/NewToHolland/app/en/home?init=true )